Music Apps vs Quality Music

 Most people play music without knowing that all the mainstream music services offer very average (poor) quality music which improves music online streaming bandwidth consumption but sacrifices, quality-wise, the song that you’re streaming.

-This may not sound negative, but let me explain; Artist and Producer invest a lot of time to produce music that you would like; depending on the genre of music, this may be more true than for some others; so, when music is compress you’ll hear a sub-optimal version of that song in which most cases it suppress many high, mid, low frequencies ranges that gives some interesting “flavors” and uniqueness to the song.
+This may not sound negative, but let me explain; artists and Producer invest a lot of time to produce music that you would like; depending on the genre of music, this may be more true than for some others; so, when music is compressed you’ll hear a sub-optimal version of that song in which most cases it suppresses many high, mid, low frequencies ranges that give some interesting “flavors” and uniqueness to the song.
 All of this goes out of the board in most mainstream music services (list at the end of the post).

-To help you understand how a “good” (or more accurate, HiFi, Lossless, Master or Studio Level music) sound like listen/watch the next video; use headphones, even crappy headphones work for this experiment:
+To help you understand how “good” (or more accurately, HiFi, Lossless, Master, or Studio Level music) sounds like listen/watch the next video; use headphones, even crappy headphones work for this experiment:

-After listening/watching the above video you should be able to understand what the most common frequencies sound like and the reason audiophiles listen to music in expensive headphones (even more expensive than the ones we discuss in the previous article, for example, the Sennheiser HE-1 $59.000,00), in dedicated music devices (like the FiiO Music Player) and tiny selection of music apps (list below).
+After listening/watching the above video you should be able to understand what the most common frequencies sound like and the reason audiophiles listen to music with inexpensive headphones (even more expensive than the ones we discuss in the previous article, for example, the Sennheiser HE-1 $59.000,00), in dedicated music devices (like the FiiO Music Player) and a tiny selection of music apps (list below).

 Before we go on with the list, I highly advise you to subscribe for the 1-month trial that all the below high-quality music apps offer; if you’re fortunate enough to pair it with a good pair of headphones, the experience will be richer; anyway, here are some options: